 Lupines, having long taproots, are one of those fussy plants that dislike being transplanted.
 For this reason, it is better to try to establish them by seeding.

-Allan Armitage, in his book on garden perennials, observes that lupine flowers "love the cool weather, hate the combination of heat and humidity...." (p.198).
-That's why, although blue lupine is listed by many authors for planting zones 3-9, that range is probably somewhat deceiving.
-It may technically grow as far south as zone 9, but it will perform better in the more northerly reaches of that range.
+That's why, although blue lupine is listed by many authors for planting zones 3 to 9, that range is probably somewhat deceiving.
+It may technically grow as far south as zone 9, but it will perform better in the more northerly reaches of that range (zones 3 to 7).

-Keeping in mind this perennial's hatred for heat and humidity, you'll better understand my recommendations regarding light conditions.
-In the North, locate blue lupine flowers in full sun.
-The further south in its range you go, the more it makes sense to grow it in partial shade.
+This perennial's hatred for heat and humidity explains its preferred light conditions: In the North, locate blue lupine flowers in full sun, but, the further south in its range you go, the more it makes sense to grow it in partial shade.

 Provide your plants with a well-drained soil, leaning toward the acidic side in terms of soil pH.
 Due to their nitrogen-fixing ability, they don't need you to supply them with a lot of nutrients; in that sense, they're not fussy.
 But they are, indeed, fussy about the drainage requirement, so if you have a clayey soil, make it more friable by working in some humus.